 Immune thrombocytopenia usually results from development of an autoantibody directed against a structural platelet antigen.
 In childhood ITP, the autoantibody may be triggered by viral antigens.
 The trigger in adults is unknown, although in some countries (eg, Japan, Italy), ITP has been associated with Helicobacter pylori infection, and treatment of the infection has been followed by remission of the ITP.
-ITP tends to worsen during pregnancy and increases the risk of maternal morbidity (see Immune Thrombocytopenia (ITP) in Pregnancy).
+ITP tends to worsen during pregnancy Immune Thrombocytopenia in Pregnancy Autoimmune disorders are 5 times more common among women, and incidence tends to peak during reproductive years.
+Thus, these disorders commonly occur in pregnant women.
+Antiphospholipid antibody... read more and increases the risk of maternal morbidity.

-Gross GI bleeding and hematuria are less common.
-The spleen is of normal size unless it is enlarged by a coexisting viral infection or autoimmune hemolytic anemia (Evans syndrome).
+Gross gastrointestinal (GI) bleeding and hematuria are less common.
+The spleen is of normal size unless it is enlarged by a coexisting viral infection or autoimmune hemolytic anemia Autoimmune Hemolytic Anemia Autoimmune hemolytic anemia is caused by autoantibodies that react with red blood cells at temperatures ≥ 37° C (warm antibody hemolytic anemia) or 37° C (cold agglutinin disease).
+Hemolysis... read more (Evans syndrome).
 Like the other disorders of increased platelet destruction, ITP is also associated with an increased risk of thrombosis.

-Bone marrow examination is not required to make the diagnosis but is done if blood counts or blood smear reveals abnormalities in addition to thrombocytopenia, when clinical features are not typical, or if patients fail to respond to standard therapies.
+Bone marrow examination is not required to make the diagnosis but is done if blood counts or blood smear reveals abnormalities in addition to thrombocytopenia, when clinical features are not typical, or if patients fail to respond to standard therapies (eg, corticosteroids).
 In patients with ITP, bone marrow examination reveals normal or possibly increased numbers of megakaryocytes in an otherwise normal bone marrow sample.

 Children typically recover spontaneously, even from severe thrombocytopenia, in several weeks to months.

-In adults, spontaneous remission may occur, but it is uncommon after the first year of disease.
-However, many patients have mild and stable disease (ie, platelet counts > 30,000/μL) with minimal or no bleeding; such cases may be more common than previously thought, many being discovered by the automated platelet counting now routinely done with CBC.
+In adults, spontaneous remission occurs in 30% of patients in the first year, and up to 75% of patients improve within 5 years (1 Prognosis reference Immune thrombocytopenia (ITP) is a bleeding disorder usually without anemia or leukopenia.
+Typically, it is chronic in adults, but it is usually acute and self-limited in children.
+Spleen size... read more ).
+However, many patients have mild and stable disease (ie, platelet counts > 30,000/mcL) with minimal or no bleeding; they are often discovered by the automated platelet counting now routinely done with complete blood count.
 Other patients have significant, symptomatic thrombocytopenia, although life-threatening bleeding and death are rare.

-Adults with bleeding and a platelet count < 30,000/µL are usually given an oral corticosteroid (eg, prednisone 1 mg/kg po once/day) initially.
-An alternative, but probably less effective, corticosteroid regimen is dexamethasone 40 mg po once/day for 4 days.
-The majority of patients respond with a rise in platelet count within 2 to 5 days, but in some patients, it may take as long as 2 to 4 wk before a response occurs; however, when the corticosteroid is tapered after response, most adult patients relapse.
+Adults with bleeding and a platelet count < 30,000/mcL are usually given an oral corticosteroid (eg, prednisone 1 mg/kg orally once/day) initially.
+An alternative, probably equally effective, corticosteroid regimen is dexamethasone 40 mg orally once/day for 4 days.
+In most patients, the platelet count increases within 2 to 5 days.
+However, in some patients, a response may take 2 to 4 weeks.
+When the corticosteroid is tapered after response, most adult patients relapse.
 Repeated corticosteroid treatments may be effective but increase the risk of adverse effects.
 Corticosteroids should not usually be continued beyond the first several months; other drugs may be tried in an attempt to avoid splenectomy.

-Splenectomy can achieve a complete remission in about two thirds of patients who relapse after initial corticosteroid therapy, but it is usually reserved for patients with severe thrombocytopenia, bleeding, or both.
-Splenectomy may not be appropriate for patients with mild disease.
-If thrombocytopenia can be controlled with medical therapies, splenectomy is often deferred for 6 to 12 mo to allow for the chance of spontaneous remission (1).
-Splenectomy results in an increased risk of thrombosis and infection (particularly with encapsulated bacteria such as pneumococcus); patients require vaccination against Streptococcus pneumoniae, Haemophilus influenzae, and Neisseria meningitidis (ideally > 2 wk before the procedure).
+Splenectomy can achieve a complete remission in about two thirds of patients who relapse after initial corticosteroid therapy.
+Splenectomy is usually reserved for patients with severe thrombocytopenia (eg, < 15,000/mcL) in whom bleeding risk cannot be controlled with medical therapy or those whose disease persists after 12 months.
+If thrombocytopenia can be controlled with second-line medical therapies, splenectomy is often not necessary (1, 2 Treatment references Immune thrombocytopenia (ITP) is a bleeding disorder usually without anemia or leukopenia.
+Typically, it is chronic in adults, but it is usually acute and self-limited in children.
+Spleen size... read more ).
+Splenectomy results in an increased risk of thrombosis and infection (particularly with encapsulated bacteria such as pneumococcus); patients require vaccination against Streptococcus pneumoniae, Haemophilus influenzae, and Neisseria meningitidis (ideally > 2 weeks before the procedure).

-More intensive immunosuppression may be required with drugs such as cyclophosphamide and azathioprine in patients unresponsive to other drugs who have severe, symptomatic thrombocytopenia.
+More intensive immunosuppression may be required with drugs such as cyclophosphamide, cyclosporine, mycophenolate, and azathioprine in patients unresponsive to other drugs who have severe, symptomatic thrombocytopenia.

-In children or adults with ITP and life-threatening bleeding, rapid phagocytic blockade is attempted by giving IVIG 1 g/kg once/day for 1 to 2 days or, in Rh positive patients, a single dose of IV anti-D immune globulin 75 mcg/kg.
-IV anti-D immunoglobulin is only effective in patients who have not had a splenectomy and may be associated with severe complications such as severe hemolysis and disseminated intravascular coagulation.
-This treatment usually causes the platelet count to rise within 2 to 4 days, but the count remains high for only 2 to 4 wk.
-High-dose methylprednisolone (1 g IV once/day for 3 days) is less expensive than IVIG or IV anti-D immune globulin and is easier to administer but may not be as effective.
-Patients with ITP and life-threatening bleeding are also given platelet transfusions.
-Platelet transfusions are not used prophylactically.
-Vincristine (1.4 mg/kg; maximum dose of 2 mg) has also been used in emergency situations.
+In children or adults with immune thrombocytopenia and life-threatening bleeding, rapid phagocytic blockade is attempted by giving IVIG 1 g/kg once/day for 1 to 2 days or, in Rh-positive patients, a single dose of IV anti-D immune globulin 75 mcg/kg.
+IV anti-D immunoglobulin is only effective in patients who have not had a splenectomy and may be associated with severe complications such as severe hemolysis and disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation (DIC) involves abnormal, excessive generation of thrombin and fibrin in the circulating blood.
+During the process, increased platelet aggregation and coagulation... read more .
+This treatment usually causes the platelet count to rise within 2 to 4 days, but the count remains high for only 2 to 4 weeks.

-Treatment of children with ITP is usually supportive because most children spontaneously recover.
+Treatment of children with immune thrombocytopenia is usually supportive because most children spontaneously recover.
 Even after months or years of thrombocytopenia, most children have spontaneous remissions.
 If mucosal bleeding occurs, corticosteroids or IVIG may be given.
 Corticosteroid and IVIG use is controversial because the increased platelet count may not improve clinical outcome.
 Splenectomy is rarely done in children.
-However, if thrombocytopenia is severe and symptomatic for > 6 mo, then thrombopoietin receptor agonists (romiplostim, eltrombopag) or splenectomy is considered.
+However, if thrombocytopenia is severe and symptomatic for > 6 months, then thrombopoietin receptor agonists (romiplostim, eltrombopag) should be considered.